Building Code Ordinance

 The Foley Historical Commission was established to oversee the Local Historic District.
 The duties of the commission include approving changes to the façade of buildings within the district and recommending additional properties to the City Council that demonstrate the historical significance for inclusion.
-The commission meets on the second Tuesday of every month to consider applications.

 If your building is located within the Historic District and you need to make a change to the exterior, please fill out the Application for a Certificate of Appropriateness below and return it to Community Development.
 Staff is available to answer any questions you might have.
 Certain routine maintenance and other improvements may be approved by staff.
 Other more involved changes will be considered at a regularly scheduled meeting of the Foley Historical Commission.